The Laplacian Keyboard: Beyond the Linear Span: Background

 \subsection{Solution Methods}

-In this section, we provide a brief overview of related unsupervised RL methods, organized by whether they use \textit{representations} or \textit{options} as the underlying basis.
+We provide a brief overview of related unsupervised RL methods, organized by whether they use \textit{representations} or \textit{options} as the underlying basis.
 A more detailed review is given in Appendix~\ref{sec:extended-related-work}.

 \textbf{Representation-based methods} learn a state representation $\phi:\mathscr{S} \rightarrow \mathbb{R}^d$ of dimension $d$ during pre-training, defining a representation basis to approximate downstream rewards as: